 The stranger stopped abruptly and pivoted to face her.
 When he placed his finger on her mouth to warn her against talking, she stiffened.
 She didn’t need the reminder.
 If they were caught, Bluth wouldn’t show any mercy.

-No room remained in her heart for anyone else, only for revenge against the pirate who’d caused her grief.
+No room remained in her heart for anyone else, only for revenge against the pirate who’d caused her sorrow.

 The stranger dropped his arm.
 “I’ll see if they’ve left,” he said in a gruff tone.
 Without sparing her a backward glance, he retreated toward the exit.
 “It’s clear,” he called.